tftuner/prototype_user_guide/README.md

 ``stderr`` contain the error message generated from the training program.

-## Upgrade from V1
+## Remarks for important changes between v1 and v2

 1. Config file

-   There is a necessary modification in config file.
+   There is a necessary modification in config file when upgrading from v1 to v2.
 Please replace the corresponding codes according to the following example.

    ### Original (CUHKPrototypeTuner):